CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/10_AnalyzingData04.md

 3. Create a new density map of schools with a smaller search radius, 2002 feet, but the same cell size, 200 feet.
 Name this ` NYC_Schools-Heat_Enrollment_2000-200.tif`
 4. Create a new density map of schools with a smaller search radius, 2000 feet, and a larger cell size, 1200 feet.
 Name this ` NYC_Schools-Heat_Enrollment_2000-1200.tif`

-What are the key differences between each of them?
+What are the key differences between each of these density maps?
+What conclusions would each lead you to make about the spatial patterns of schools in New York City?